Mandatory Directive for Personal Care Services - PDF:

 - Requirement to Install Physical Barriers Where Feasible.

 Personal care services businesses must install physical barriers (for example, plastic or plexiglass partitions) wherever feasible between the client and worker performing services for that client, and between clients and workers at reception areas.
 For instance, businesses that provide nail services must install barriers between clients and manicurists.

 - Dual Services Prohibited.

-- “Double Booking” Requires Additional Cleaning and Social Distancing Measures.
+- “Double-Booking” Requires Additional Cleaning and Social Distancing Measures.

-Tenants and Lessees
+- Tenants and Lessees

-Personal service businesses must not allow a person who leases or rents space from the business (whether a chair, a booth, or otherwise) to perform any service at or in its facility unless (1) the business undertakes the obligations described in the Order, the Social Distancing Protocol, and this Directive toward that person as though that person were personnel, and (2) that person first signs a statement in the form below.
-The business must retain the signed statement for its records and for production to County officials upon request, and must provide a copy of the statement to the person signing it.
+Personal care services businesses must not allow a person who leases or rents space from the business (whether a chair, a booth, or otherwise) to perform any service at or in its facility unless (1) the business undertakes the obligations described in the Order, the Social Distancing Protocol, and this Directive toward that person as though that person were personnel, and (2) that person first signs a statement in the form below.
+The business must retain the signed statement for its records and for production to County officials upon request, and must provide a copy of the statement to the person signing it:

 Other Steps Recommended by the Health Officer

 The following steps are not required, but they are strongly recommended by the Health Officer: